linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 ---
 slug: using-gitlab-runners-with-linode-object-storage
 description: "GitLab Runners perform CI/CD tasks for your GitLab pipelines.
 From building to testing to deploying, GitLab Runners can spin up machines and run everything you need.
-And with Linode Object Storage you have an effective method for caching resources between jobs.
+And with Object Storage you have an effective method for caching resources between jobs.
 Learn more about GitLab Runners and how to set up your own in this tutorial."
 keywords: ['gitlab runner docker','what is gitlab runner','gitlab runner tutorial']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2023-01-22
 modified_by:
   name: Linode
 authors: [Nathaniel Stickman]
-title: "How to Use a GitLab Runner with Linode Object Storage"
+title: "How to Use a GitLab Runner with Machine Driver and Object Storage"
 external_resources:
 - '[GitLab Docs: GitLab Runner](https://docs.gitlab.com/runner/)'
 - '[GitLab Docs: Docker Machine Executor Autoscale Configuration](https://docs.gitlab.com/runner/configuration/autoscale.html)'